 Dropper

-Digby Jephson was also adept at using a dropper.
+Digby Jephson was also adept at using a dropper in cricket.
 He was born in 1871.
 From the 90s of the 19th century, he played for Cambridge University and Surrey.
 He acted with his right hand, directing the ball along a high trajectory with unpredictable rotation.
 Usually, the projectile flew either from the batsman’s side or even behind the opponent’s back.

 Nisha Bhavani